4uatul/Youtube_analysis_DE/README.md

 ```

 **Why This Matters:**
-Now you can query your S3 files with SQL as if they were database tables!
+Now I can query S3 files with SQL as if they were database tables!

 ---